Little River Residence

 The slender form of the new residence has been specifically designed to offset rather than overpower the original cottage.
 The building’s charred timber and metal cladding provide striking juxtapositions to its companion’s white weatherboard frame, while the perforated screens over the entry skylight naturally map the passage of time and the changing of the seasons.
 The two buildings have been joined through a retained walkway, timber decking and native planting, offering a gentle transition from past to present.

 PTX Architects’ studio neighbours the Little River Residence, so they’ve been intimately involved in the project from beginning to end.
-The product of endless conversations and a strong, shared vision, the Thornton Residence is testament to the power of collaboration between client and architect.
+The product of endless conversations and a strong, shared vision, the Little River Residence is testament to the power of collaboration between client and architect.